alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2024/2024-08-23-ruling-on--pictures-of-the-wounded-killed.md

 active: audios
 category: [audios,palestine]
 note: false
-excerpt: "This act is not appropriate.
+summary: "This act is not appropriate.
 It is not permissible to establish pictures for the injured."
 mp3: "https://alsalafiyyah.github.io/assets/audios/rule-on-showing-wounds-palestine.mp3"
 translated_by: Aqeel Walker
 muftis: